- Glen Earl Weston Research Professor

 2000 H Street, N.W

 Washington, District Of Columbia 20052

-An elected member of the American Law Institute, Professor Hammond is also chair-elect of the Association of American Law Schools’ Administrative Law Section and a member scholar of the Center for Progressive Reform.
-She has served as a hearing examiner for state administrative proceedings and has provided service to the International Atomic Energy Agency.
-She was recently honored as a Distinguished Young Environmental Scholar by the Stegner Center, University of Utah.
+An elected member of the American Law Institute, Professor Hammond is also past chair of the American Association of Law Schools’ Administrative Law Section and a member scholar of the Center for Progressive Reform.
+She has consulted on various energy, environmental, and administrative law matters, authored amicus briefs, and testified before Congress on these issues.
+Professor Hammond actively collaborates with other researchers from a variety of disciplines within her field, and she is a past Distinguished Young Environmental Scholar recipient at the Stegner Center, University of Utah.

-Prior to joining the GW law faculty, Professor Hammond served on the faculties at Wake Forest University and the University of Oklahoma College of Law, where she won numerous teaching awards and served as Associate Dean for Academic Affairs and Associate Director of the Law Center.
+Prior to joining the GW law faculty, Professor Hammond served on the faculties at Wake Forest University and the University of Oklahoma College of Law, where she served as Associate Dean for Academic Affairs and Associate Director of the Law Center, and won numerous teaching awards.
 She has visited at the University of Texas, Florida State University, and the University of Georgia.
 Before entering academia, Professor Hammond practiced with law with Bondurant, Mixson & Elmore, LLP in Atlanta, Georgia, and clerked for Judge Richard W. Story of the U.S. District Court for the Northern District of Georgia.